Amrapali Dubey

-Amrapali Dubey (born 11 January 1987) is an Indian actress who primarily works in Bhojpuri films.
-One of the highest paid and prominent Bhojpuri actresses, Dubey is a recipient of several accolades including four Bhojpuri Film Awards and two International Bhojpuri Film Awards.
+Amrapali Dubey (born 11 January 1987) is an Indian actress who primarily works in Bhojpuri films alongside Hindi television.
+Considered one of the highest paid and prominent Bhojpuri actresses, Dubey is a recipient of several accolades including four Bhojpuri Film Awards and two International Bhojpuri Film Awards.

 Dubey made her acting debut with the television soap opera Saat Phere – Saloni Ka Safar (2009).
 Following her known portrayal of Suman in Rehna Hai Teri Palkon Ki Chhaon Mein, she ventured into Bhojpuri films with Nirahua Hindustani (2014).
 Dubey established herself as a leading Bhojpuri actress with the successful films, Nirahua Hindustani 2 (2017), Border (2018), Nirahua Hindustani 3 (2018), Nirahua Chalal London (2019), Sher Singh (2019), Aashiqui (2022), Love Vivah.com (2022) and Doli Saja Ke Rakhna (2022).

 Early life

 Dubey was born on 11 January 1987 in Gorakhpur district of Uttar Pradesh.
 She eventually moved to Mumbai with her grandfather, and completed her education there at Bhavan's College.